Citrix Gateway service for HDX Proxy

 - Implementing and maintaining firewall rules

-With Citrix Cloud and Citrix Gateway service Enterprises now may provide remote access to Citrix Virtual Apps and Desktops without those additional requirements along with other benefits:
+With Citrix Cloud and Citrix Gateway service Enterprises now can provide remote access to Citrix Virtual Apps and Desktops without those additional requirements along with other benefits:

 - Multiple sites are implemented and maintained globally by Citrix